 Our valuators are members of, and/or are accredited by professional valuation organizations listed above.
 Additionally, our experience in practice sales/brokerage gives us a rare perspective as to true practice fair market values.
 All of our brokers have access to our internal network of sales and valuation expertise.

 What is YOUR Practice Worth?

 Of course, the question has crossed your mind, “If you were to sell your practice today how much would it bring?”
 Or “Am I paying too much for this practice?”
 Understandably, that’s not a simple question in today’s dynamic market.
 Every practice is unique.
 For sellers, pricing your practice is a tricky matter.
 If you ask too much, buyers will look elsewhere.
 Yet, if your price is too low, you’ll cheat yourself out of thousands of dollars.
-For buyers, how do you know if you are paying a fair price?

 Don’t be burned by outdated pricing rules!